powsybl/.github/BRANCHING_RELEASE_STRATEGY.md

 The default branch is named `main` and is protected.
 Commits can be merged only via pull requests passing different checks:
 - Compiling through Ubuntu OS, MacOS and Windows OS without failing
-- Having a testing coverage greater than 80%
+- Having a testing coverage greater than 90% for powsybl-open-loadflow and powsybl-diagram, 80% for the other repositories
 - Succeeding in Sonarcloud checks without blocking failures (rules available [here](https://sonarcloud.io/organizations/powsybl-ci-github/rules)
 - At least one reviewer, different from the pull request's author, must have approved the pull request
 - Each commits must be signed correctly